kevinneufeld/PSBuildSecrets/README.md

 ## ToDo
 - Add support for certificates and keys
 - Add usage examples to help
+- Add support for other backends using providers
 - Improve exception handling

 ## Credits